 “Toxic Workplace & Narcissist Boss” is a video of an interview with Dr. Karlyn Borysenko, who is an Organizational Psychologist and Author and Performance Coach.
 She has made presentations at the South by Southwest® (SXSW®) Conference & Festival.

-I happened on this article which is well written and many ways mirrors my recent experience.
+I happened on this article which is well written.
 She did not initially see that her Boss was a Narcissist.
 When her eyes were opened, she realized that he was not just Narcissistic, but was a rather Malignant Narcissist.

 She started to do research on Narcissism.
 Thankfully she had the support of family and friends, who kept suggesting that she quit her job.
 Finally she quit.
 She did not say anything to the Narcissist Boss.
 She quit and went Go No Contact.